 - If you are getting separated through the court and have filed a petition, you’ll then need to apply for a conditional order;

 - If your partner agrees to the petition (and after six weeks following the receipt of the conditional order) you will be able to apply for a final order which will complete your separation and legally end your civil partnership.

 The dissolution of your civil partnership can be delayed if there are difficulties with arrangements for children, disputes over finances, or if your partner does not agree to the petition, but a straightforward separation can take between four to six months.
 You can help to move your case forward smoothly and quickly by providing your solicitor with as much detail as possible regarding your situation, and work amicably with your partner to find a positive resolution.

-At Frances Lindsay & Co we approach each case individually and offer sensitive and practical support for separating couples, taking the weight off your shoulders and helping you through your divorce or the dissolution of your civil partnership so that your situation is as stress-free as possible.civil partnership, dissolution of civil partnership, divorce lawyer Beaconsfield, divorce lawyer Maidenhead, divorce solicitor Buckinghamshire, divorce solicitors berkshire, same sex couple divorce
+At Frances Lindsay & Co we approach each case individually and offer sensitive and practical support for separating couples, taking the weight off your shoulders and helping you through your divorce or the dissolution of your civil partnership so that your situation is as stress-free as possible.Tags: civil partnership, dissolution of civil partnership, divorce lawyer Beaconsfield, divorce lawyer Maidenhead, divorce solicitor Buckinghamshire, divorce solicitors berkshire, same sex couple divorce